cchurch/api-docs/source/includes/_api_camera.md

 ## Overview
 <!--===================================================================-->

 The Device service allows access to create new logical devices (Cameras or Bridges) and establish a relationship between logical and physical devices.
-Get method is available to any user with Camera `'R'` (read) permission.
-Methods Post, Delete are available to account superusers and users with Camera `'W'` (write) permissions for the indicated camera.
+Get method is available to any user with Camera `'R'` (Read) permission.
+Methods Post, Delete are available to account superusers and users with Camera `'W'` (Write) permissions for the indicated camera.
 Put method is only available to account superusers

 When adding a new Camera, the name and settings parameters are required.
 The settings parameter should contain the ID of the bridge and the GUID of the Camera